Lazza/RecuperaBit/README.md

 ### Limitation

-Currently RecuperaBit does not work with a compressed NTFS filesystem.
+Currently RecuperaBit does not work with compressed files on an NTFS filesystem.

 ### Pypy